CheetahRobotics/Team10182/README.md

 None of those guides use the Modern Robotics electronics, but they are allowed this season.
 REV seems simpler, but we may not have all the parts.

 #### More on REV ####

+You can ignore this section until you actually start to build one of the bots listed above.

 The new Rev Robotics Expansion Hub:
 - [Explanatory Video](https://www.youtube.com/watch?v=7FIayseEtrk)